 21-020 Curveball

 Curveball aims to demonstrate how regenerative and site-sensitive design strategies will define a new architecture that is committed to stewardship and climate action.
-The project will attempt to achieve full Living Building Challenge certification, which would make this home the first to do so in California.
+The project will attempt to achieve a CORE Green Building Certification, a pathway within the Living Building Challenge, which would make this home the first to do so in California.

 A couple approached our firm with a vision for a new home that fits gracefully and subtly into the land, perfect for gathering and hosting friends and family, immersed in the natural magic of the Santa Lucia Preserve.
 Prioritizing site-responsiveness, regenerative design, and connection to the outdoors, the design artfully places two gently curved forms within a grove of oaks on a steep hillside, respecting the existing landscape and orienting public and private spaces towards both distant views as well as intimate moments with dense tree canopies.